rsdoiel/antenna/planet.md

 ---

-## US Special Envoy Witkoff to visit Russia 'next week'
+## Russia plays down Trump submarine order

 date: 2025-08-04, from: RTÉ News

-US President Donald Trump has confirmed his special envoy Steve Witkoff will visit Russia next week, ahead of a looming US sanctions deadline and escalating tensions with Moscow.
+Russia has said that everyone should be "very, very careful" about nuclear rhetoric, responding to a statement by US President Donald Trump that he had ordered a repositioning of US nuclear submarines.

 <br>